 The workflows Language Services Providers manage include more than the translation or edition of a source text.
 A certain project may need other professional services to ensure a finished and high-quality deliverable.
-These tasks can be voice-over, subtitling, video editing or graphic design, among others.
+These tasks can be voice-over, subtitling, video editing, or graphic design, among others.

 Specifically, when translating textual materials (like flyers, books, handbooks, posters, brochures, and so on), desktop publishing (DTP) is a crucial part of the workflow.
 In the localization industry, the DTP service mainly implies formatting a translated document using page layout software.
 Specialists recreate the original format, taking into account typesetting and layout, graphics, images, etc.

-However, DTP specialists can also work before the translation begins, preparing documents so they are suitable for import into CAT tools.
+However, DTP specialists can also work before the translation begins, preparing documents, so they are suitable for import into CAT tools.
 Hence, DTP is a process that can take place before or/and after translation.

 Textual materials can be files stored in many different editable formats.
 The most common and accessible in the industry are Word documents and InDesign documents (IDML).
 These can be imported into CAT tools, which has many advantages in a translation workflow.
-Namely because they provide features that help with consistency and accuracy, like translation memories, termbases and quality assurance settings.
+Namely, because they provide features that help with consistency and accuracy, like translation memories, termbases, and quality assurance settings.

-DTP specialists can also process and prepare scanned documents and photographs of textual materials that need translation.
+DTP specialists can also process and prepare scanned documents and photographs of textual materials that need a translation.
 As stated before, it is always better to have as input for translation an editable text, since with it, the management and linguistic team can process it using a CAT tool.

 Optical character recognition (OCR) is a technology that can distinguish printed or handwritten text characters in digital images or scanned paper documents.
-This way, it’s possible to get an editable version of the text, suitable for edition, formatting, searching and data processing.
+This way, it’s possible to get an editable version of the text, suitable for edition, formatting, searching, and data processing.
 So, by using OCR software, DTP specialists can provide the translation team with editable documents from non-editable source texts.

 Extract of a scanned document processed with OCR